Customise Admin Columns in WordPress

 Make a dynamic site static using a content CDN

 Wouldn't it be great to have a WordPress website whose dynamic content can be exported as static files?
 In this tutorial, Leonardo Losoviz explains how you can combine both worlds – switching to a static site generator without having to abandon WordPress.

 Override styles in WordPress

-WordPress makes it delightfully simple to add advanced features to your site using plugins, but occasionally you might find that a new plugin conflicts with your installed theme or with another plugin, and the results can ruin your site's looks.
-Fixing such conflicts can be quite a challenge; this tutorial talks you through some techniques for overriding conflicting CSS so you can take back control of the styling for any part of your site.
+Occasionally you might find that a new plugin conflicts with your installed theme or with another plugin, and the results can ruin your site's looks.
+Fixing such conflicts can be quite a challenge; this tutorial talks you through some techniques for overriding conflicting CSS.

-Support for responsive images has been in WordPress for a while, in the form of viewport-based image selection, but there's another, more versatile way to do responsive images on WordPress: using art direction.
-This method enables you to design with images whose crop or composition changes at certain breakpoints.
-Follow this tutorial to discover how to set up a WordPress site for art direction using three progressive examples.
+Support for responsive images has been in WordPress for a while, in the form of viewport-based image selection.
+But there's another, more versatile way to do responsive images on WordPress: using art direction.
+This tutorial show you how to design with images whose crop or composition changes at certain breakpoints.

 Even if you don't process sensitive information, serving your site via SSL makes you look more credible, protects passwords and improves SEO.
 And if you have an ecommerce site and want to process credit cards, it's mandatory.
 Here's how to set up your site to serve via HTTPS, for free.

 Hide your login page from hackers and brute force

 Even WordPress sites that don't get much traffic attract huge numbers of malicious login attempts.
 There are a number of different strategies you can use to help protect your site.
 This WordPress tutorial runs through one simple way to make yourself less visible to hackers.

 How to make WordPress hard for clients to mess up